Insect wing: Venation

 In some very small insects, the venation may be greatly reduced.
 In chalcidoid wasps, for instance, only the subcosta and part of the radius are present.
 Conversely, an increase in venation may occur by the branching of existing veins to produce accessory veins or by the development of additional, intercalary veins between the original ones, as in the wings of Orthoptera (grasshoppers and crickets).
 Large numbers of cross-veins are present in some insects, and they may form a reticulum as in the wings of Odonata (dragonflies and damselflies) and at the base of the forewings of Tettigonioidea and Acridoidea (katydids and grasshoppers respectively).

 The archedictyon is the name given to a hypothetical scheme of wing venation proposed for the very first winged insect.
 It is based on a combination of speculation and fossil data.
 Since all winged insects are believed to have evolved from a common ancestor, the archedictyon represents the "template" that has been modified (and streamlined) by natural selection for 200 million years.
-According to current dogma, the archedictyon contained 6–8 longitudinal veins.
+According to the current hypothesis, the archedictyon contained 6–8 longitudinal veins.
 These veins (and their branches) are named according to a system devised by John Comstock and George Needham—the Comstock–Needham system: